Mira Trailović: Personal life

-While working in Radio Belgrade, she met Dragoljub Trailović, a fellow speaker from 1947, and they got married.
+While working in Radio Belgrade, she met Dragoljub Trailović, a fellow radio announcer working at the station since 1947, and they got married.
 Born on 3 May 1925 in Prahovo, eastern Serbia, he left Radio Belgrade in 1955 when he became a commentator for the daily Borba until 1959 when he was appointed an editor-in-chief of Radio Television Belgrade until 1962.
-He later became a correspondent from Paris for the daily Politika and, as a respected journalist, was editor-in-chief of Politika Ekspres and Politika itself 1982-83.
+He later became a correspondent from Paris for the daily Politika and, as a respected journalist, was editor-in-chief of Politika Ekspres and Politika itself 1982–83.
 They remained married until Mira's death on 7 August 1989.
 Dragoljub died on 3 June 1993 in Belgrade.
 The couple had no children.

 Her sister Olga Milićević Nikolić is a well-known architect, who reconstructed some of downtown Belgrade's landmarks like Andrićev Venac (1976), Republic Square (1980) or Nikola Pašić Square (1987), but also projected residential blocks 28, 45 and 70 in New Belgrade (1972), Lešće cemetery (1972) and the Stepin Lug wooden area (1972).